quadram-institute-bioscience/dadaist2/docs/3_tutorial.md

 In this case a good loss is at the first step (filtered), as these sample reads are not of very high quality and are just used to test the pipeline.

+:bulb: In this datasets the primers were not removed.
+There are two ways to fix this:

+* Use the primer sequences with `--primers CCTACGGGNGGCWGCAGTNG:GACTACNNGGGTATCTAATC` (forward:reverse)
+* Trim fixed lengths from forward and reverse reads with `--trim-primer-for 20` and `--trim-primer-rev 20` (or `--s1 20` and `--s2 20` in shorter form)

+## A real dataset

-But if the pipeline ended, it means you are ready to run it with real samples as [described in another tutorial]({{ site.baseurl }}{% link 4_usage.md %}).
+If the pipeline ended as expected, it means you are ready to run it with real samples as [described in another tutorial]({{ site.baseurl }}{% link 4_usage.md %}).